 To retrieve the actual content of your page, access your published content via the API and display it on your website in just a few steps.

 Combine preview and the Smart Link SDK that allows the Add buttons and edit links on preview.
 This enables your content creators to live edit the content directly from Kontent.ai.

 Web Spotlight as a welcome addition to Kontent.ai

 At Kontent.ai, we believe that headless is the right way for microservices architecture.
-Yet, apps are only as powerful as people that use them.
-And that's the purpose of Web Spotlight – give the website management power to business people.
+Yet, apps are only as powerful as the people that use them.
+And that’s the purpose of Web Spotlight – to give website management power to business people.

-But because not everyone uses the Kontent.ai platform for websites, Web Spotlight is only available as an additional add-on to any plan.
-It is not automatically included in any of the subscription plans.
-When it's activated, Web Spotlight is a tight part of Kontent.ai.
+Web Spotlight is available for most Kontent.ai subscription plans as an add-on.
+When it’s activated, Web Spotlight is a tight part of Kontent.ai.

 - Web Spotlight uses the existing permission model.
 If a user is allowed to change content items of a given content type, they can do that in Web Spotlight as well.
 Content that the user doesn't have permissions for is greyed out and displayed as unavailable.

 - Environments have Web Spotlight activated automatically upon their creation.

 - Cloned projects have it deactivated in the new project.
 The Subpages element will be converted to the Linked items element in this case.
 If you activate Web Spotlight for the project, the element will be converted back to the Subpages element and everything will work as expected.